Water Quality Testing After Power Outages

 The Private Well Class has web based training that will help you understand what you should look for when a property has one of more water supply wells.
 Videos are available for your convenience at the following You Tube video link: What Realtors need to know about homes with well water.

-The installation of any high capacity well requires the collection and submission of specific information before a Water Allocation and Use permit can be issued and the well put into high capacity service.
+The installation of all high capacity wells require the collection and submission of specific information before a Water Allocation and Use permit can be issued and the well put into high capacity service.
+This is an important step in assuring you can use quantity of water you need.

-This information includes a detailed inventory of nearby wells, a complete set of borehole cutting samples, a detailed well log from the test well or production well, and a well pump test to verify the characteristics of the well, like the well's maximum capacity, pumping and non-pumping water levels, and potential for well interference.
+This information includes a detailed inventory of nearby wells, a complete set of borehole cutting samples, a detailed well log from the test well or production well, and a well pump test to verify the characteristics of the well, like the well's maximum capacity, pumping and non-pumping water levels, and potential for well interference with nearby wells.

 During the test pumping, water level measurements are taken from the production and observation well(s) at predetermined intervals and the information accurately documented on a pump test log.
 This helps determine how much influence the new high capacity well has on the aquifer and nearby wells.
 Additional details can be found in Iowa DNR Technical Bulletin 23.1.